Activiti/activiti-7-developers-guide/getting-started/getting-started-activiti-cloud/getting-started-docker-compose.md

 You need to edit `.env` file to configure DOCKER\_IP property based on your OS and Docker VM type.

 * Use your local computer IP address for Docker for Desktop on Linux, Mac or Windows
 * Use `docker-machine ip` command if you use Docker Toolbox
+* Don't use 127.0.0.1 or localhost

 ## How To Run Activity Cloud